timohuennebeck/jarvis-cap/README.md

 <br />

-## `Importing Leads`
+## `Importing Contacts`

-Want to import leads to the database?
+Want to import contacts to the database?
 Make sure to use a `CSV file` which follows the following structure.

 The first row of the file must match `EXACTLY` the following `naming convention`, first_name, last_name, position, email, phone, linked_in, company, street_name, city, state, postcode, country, icebreaker, paragraph_one, paragraph_two, paragraph_three, call_to_action, status.